crpurcell/friendlyVRI/README.txt

 #-----------------------------------------------------------------------------#
 THE CALCULATION MODULE
-The calculations underlying the graphical application are seperated into the file 'vriCalc.py' to facilitate use with alternative interfaces.
+The calculations underlying the graphical application are separated into the file 'vriCalc.py' to facilitate use with alternative interfaces.
 For example, observations may be simulated from the basic ipython shell as follows: